eyaler/pythotron/README.md

 - Code needs to be refactored to use classes instead of function factories
 - Looper (but not Paulstretch) has significant clicks when pitch bending and scrubbing
 - Due to the currently used framework of [pysinewave](https://github.com/daviddavini/pysinewave):
-  - Controller latency is high
+  - Controls latency is high
   - Stereo samples are collapsed to duplicated mono
   - Polyphony is implemented by multiple stream which may not be supported on all platforms